jamesbeadle/OpenFPL/README.md

 7. Within the OpenFPL repository, update the frontend and backend canister ids listed as DAO controlled canisters within sns_init.yaml.

+8. Make a copy of the sns_init.yaml in the OpenFPL root directory into the sns-testing root directory.

-8. Deploy the SNS from the sns-testing repository by running the following commands, replacing the SNS governance canister id:
+9. Deploy the SNS from the sns-testing repository by running the following commands, replacing the SNS governance canister id:

 ```bash
 SNS_GOVERNANCE_CANISTER_ID="<INSERT DEPLOYED SNS GOVERNANCE CANISTER ID>"